1073rajan/Diabetes/README.md

 - 4. Model Evaluation: Assessing model performance using appropriate metrics such as accuracy, precision, recall, and F1-score.
 - 5. Model Deployment: Deploying the trained model for prediction.

+## Install the required dependencies:

+- install python
+- Vs code
+- pip install pandas
+- pip install numpy
+- pip install matplotlib
+- pip install seaborn
+- pip install scikit-learn
+- pip install flask
+- Run the Jupyter notebook or Python script to train the model and make predictions.

+## Results
+Our model achieved an accuracy of X% on the test set, demonstrating its effectiveness in predicting breast cancer.
+Further details on performance metrics and visualization of results can be found in the project documentation.

 ## Usage

 1. Clone this repository: